|Approval Date||26 Sep 2018|

 |DAC Sector Code||31110|

 The integrated development objective of the Project is to transform access to finance and risk sharing across agricultural value chains.
 Doing so will boost food and nutrition security, job and wealth creation.
-The specific Project objective is: to increase formal sector lending to across the agricultural value chain especially the upstream, primary stages by sharing the risk of lending with financial institutions.
+The specific Project objective is : To increase formal sector lending to across the agricultural value chain especially the upstream, primary stages by sharing the risk of lending with financial institutions.
+Such increased lending backed by GIRSAL’s credit guarantee is expected to mobilize credit creation and strengthening of agribusinesses.
+That will in turn help to increase incomes of actors along selected value chains on a sustainable basis.

 The direct beneficiaries of the project are commercial and universal banks, specialized lenders, microfinance companies, private sector investors and other types of private equity sources.
 Indirect beneficiaries include the majority of non-subsistence farmers, namely commercial farmers of all sizes, input suppliers, logistics service providers, processors and retailers.